Telephone outside UK: 0044 207 431 1712

 All CI-CD workshops for ‘Doing Business in India’ are customised from this agenda to the specific needs and job functions of attendees.

-Built from 3 years ‘on-the-ground’ experience of change management in India (chiefly in Noida and Bangalore), the workshop includes simulations and unique documentary DVD evidence demonstrating how cultural differences and ‘Indian-English’ speaking style commonly produce communication breakdowns (a) in meetings and negotiations between UK and Indian senior managers, (b) in UK/Indian joint project teams, and (c) between Agents/Customer Service Representatives and consumers in the West.
+Built from 3 years ‘on-the-ground’ experience of change management in India (chiefly in Noida and Bangalore), the workshop includes simulations and unique documentary DVD evidence demonstrating how cultural differences and ‘Indian-English’ speaking style commonly produce communication breakdowns (a) in meetings and negotiations between UK and Indian senior managers, (b) in UK/Indian joint project teams, and (c) between Indian contact centre Agents/Customer Service Representatives and consumers in the West.

 2. Expectations of the workshop?
 What if anything concerns you?
 What have you heard about India?